varunsinghal/data-challenge/README.md

 <br>

 ### SQL
-* Create a view which shows the total amount in EUR, number of transactions and number of unique users per month and country. view name: `transaction_summary_view` file name: `/sql/db_setup.sql`
+* Create a view which shows the total amount in EUR, number of transactions and number of unique users per month and country.\
+  view name: `transaction_summary_view`\
+  file name: `/sql/db_setup.sql`

-* Based on a date, show the evolution of the exchange rate for each currency (based on GBP) in percentage for the next 15 days file name: `/sql/db_setup.sql` view name: `exchange_rate_view`
+* Based on a date, show the evolution of the exchange rate for each currency (based on GBP) in percentage for the next 15 days \
+  view name: `exchange_rate_view` \
+  file name: `/sql/db_setup.sql`